GraceObaEllyone/ucare4globalcaregivers/README.md

 # About the Author

 Hi readers, my name is Grace O’Ellyone.
-I am a Family Caregiver, one of my children at 2years old was diagnosed with meningitis that left her profundly deaf with additional nee Despite all the challenges I am a gratdua with a BA Joint Hons in Community Sector Management/International Relations.
+I am a Family Caregiver, one of my children at 2years old was diagnosed with meningitis that left her profundly deaf with additional need Despite all the challenges I graduated with a BA Joint Hons in Community Sector Management/International Relations.
 Apart from my care given role, I am an Educational Practitioner with many hats including Project Developer/Management and Innovation.
 I enjoy catching of with modern day technology.
 Not only that, but I am also a mother of two men and one lady.

 # Purpose :
 To contribute to the emergent ongoing Institiional abuse against Family/Parent caregivers